Altoona Area High School (Altoona, PA)

 ---|

-Children: | Joseph, born Dec 1967 (Senior Systems Tech, Gray Communications, GA) Jeffrey, born Oct 1971 (Vice More… |
+Children: | Joseph, born Dec 1967 (Director of Technology, Gray Communications) Jeffrey, born Oct 1971 (Vice More… |

 ---|

-Military Service: | U.S. Navy - Petty office 2nd Class, Avionics ![]() |
+Military Service: | U.S. Navy - Petty officer 2nd Class, Avionics |

 ---|